Sky · 0→1 Product · Multi-device · Social

 Audience

 Research conducted by Sky's Global Entertainment Research team surfaced a clear emotional need: users wanted to feel present with remote family and friends, not just watch the same content simultaneously.
-I used this insight to define the experience goals that shaped every design decision.
+The research identified two distinct watch-together journeys.

 Content-led